Islandora-Devops/isle-buildkit/solr/README.md

 # Solr

-Docker image for [Solr] version 8.11.2.
+Docker image for [solr] version 9.4.0.

 Please refer to the [Solr Documentation] for more in-depth information.

-As a quick example this will bring up an instance of [Solr], and allow you to view on <http://localhost:8983/solr/>.
+As a quick example this will bring up an instance of [solr], and allow you to view on <http://localhost:8983/solr/>.

 ```bash